thor-harsh/Project--Hadoop-18/README.md

 **Before diving into the project let's get to know about Spark**...<br></br>

 **What is Apache Spark**?<br></br>
 Apache Spark is an open-source unified analytics engine for large-scale data processing.
 Spark provides an interface for programming clusters with implicit data parallelism and fault tolerance.
-Apache Spark is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.
+Apache Spark is a multi-language engine for executing data engineering, data science, and machine learning on Single-Node Machines or Clusters.

 **This dataset which we downloaded contains 4 columns:** <br></br>
  **(Place-Id):** The id of the place <br></br>